TheSourav-001/Obstacle-Avoiding-Robot-1.0/README.md

 2.  **Upload Code:** Open the provided Arduino code (`.ino` file), select the correct board and port, and upload it to the Arduino UNO.
 3.  **Power On:** Place the robot on a flat, open surface and connect the battery to the L298N driver and Arduino.
 4.  **Observe:** The robot will immediately begin moving forward, scanning its path, and autonomously avoiding obstacles when they are detected (at less than **30cm**).
+5. For more details, visit the [Tutorial Website](https://g.co/gemini/share/80349e0410ac).

 ---